 Other than our Credit Facility and the 2024 Term Loan, we do not have any financial instruments that are exposed to significant market risk.
 We maintain our cash and cash equivalents in bank deposits and short-term, highly liquid money market investments.
-A hypothetical 100-basis point increase or decrease in market interest rates would not have a material impact on the fair value of our cash equivalents securities, or our earnings on such cash equivalents, but would have a \$2.5 million annual effect on the interest paid on borrowings under the Credit Facility and a \$1.2 million annual effect on the interest paid on borrowings under the 2024 Term Loan.
-As of July 26, 2024, the Company had \$245.0 million outstanding on its 2021 Term Loan, and there were no outstanding borrowings under its Revolving Facility.
-As of July 26, 2024, the Company had \$121.9 million outstanding on its 2024 Term Loan.
+A hypothetical 100-basis point increase or decrease in market interest rates would not have a material impact on the fair value of our cash equivalents securities, or our earnings on such cash equivalents, but would have a \$2.4 million annual effect on the interest paid on borrowings under the Credit Facility and a \$1.2 million annual effect on the interest paid on borrowings under the 2024 Term Loan.
+As of November 1, 2024, the Company had \$244.4 million outstanding on its 2021 Term Loan, and there were no outstanding borrowings under its Revolving Facility.
+As of November 1, 2024, the Company had \$118.8 million outstanding on its 2024 Term Loan, which was entered into on March 27, 2024.

 Fluctuations in interest rates affect consumer demand for new mortgages and the level of refinancing activity which, in turn, affects lender demand for mortgage leads.
 Typically, when interest rates decline, we see increased consumer demand for mortgage refinancing, which in turn leads to increased traffic to our website and decreased selling and marketing efforts associated with that traffic.
 At the same time, lender demand for leads from third-party sources typically decreases, as there are more consumers in the marketplace seeking refinancings and, accordingly, lenders receive more organic lead volume.
 Due to lower lender demand, our revenue earned per consumer typically decreases but with correspondingly lower selling and marketing costs.
 Conversely, when interest rates increase, we typically see decreased consumer demand for mortgage refinancing, leading to decreased traffic to our website and higher associated selling and marketing efforts associated with that traffic.
 At the same time, lender demand for leads from third-party sources typically increases, as there are fewer consumers in the marketplace and, accordingly, the supply of organic mortgage lead volume decreases.
-Due to high lender demand, we typically see an increase in the amount lenders will pay per matched lead, which often leads to higher revenue earned per consumer.
-However, increases in the amount lenders will pay per matched lead in this situation is limited by the overall cost models of our lenders, and our revenue earned per consumer can be adversely affected by the overall reduced demand for refinancing in a rising rate environment.
+Due to high lender demand, we typically see an increase in the amount lenders will pay per matched lead in this situation is limited by the overall cost models of our lenders, and our revenue earned per consumer can be adversely affected by the overall reduced demand for refinancing in a rising rate environment.